Stories of Stonewall: How the LGBTQ rebellion left a legacy

 “I’m standing there, not knowing what was going on.
 That was the horror,” recalls Olenick, who was among many patrons police eventually allowed to leave the bar.
 “And then what came from it was the joy — the enlightenment for the country, for the world, that, ‘Hey, we’re here.
 Get over it.'”

-Many details of what happened at the Stonewall are enveloped in differing perspectives, disputes and the uncertainty of half-century-old memories.

-But the outlines are clear.
-At a time when homosexuality was defined as mental illness and showing same-sex affection could be deemed illegal, a diverse crowd of hundreds of gay men, bisexuals, lesbians and transgender people refused to go quietly after police raided the bar.
+At a time when homosexuality was defined as mental illness and showing same-sex affection could be deemed illegal, a diverse crowd of hundreds of gay men, lesbians and transgender people refused to go quietly after police raided the bar.
 They confronted the officers, hurling coins, bottles, invective and more.

 Some bucked arrest and scuffled with officers, who took cover inside the bar for a time before riot police arrived.
 Demonstrations, defiance and arrests continued for several more nights.

-The U.S. had seen some organized gay protests and spontaneous fights between LGBTQ people and police.
-But Stonewall proved to be a turning point.
-It kindled a sustained burst of organizing that changed the tone and volume of LGBTQ activism, and it altered how some people saw themselves in a society that had relegated many to shadows and shame.
+The U.S. had seen some gay protests.
+But Stonewall proved to be a turning point, kindling a sustained burst of organizing that changed the tone and volume of LGBTQ activism.

 “How could anyone have imagined that going out for a night would end up being history?”